Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: III. CMB Temperature Anomalies: Results: CMB anomaly tests

 \subsection{Parity asymmetry, $R^{\ell_\max}$}

 A possible parity asymmetry of the CMB can be studied by investigating whether the CMB sky is invariant with respect to point reflections around the origin, $\hat{\boldsymbol{x}}' = -\hat{\boldsymbol{x}}$ \citep{Land:2005jq}.
 Due to the symmetry of the spherical harmonics, even (odd) multipoles, $C_\ell$, contribute only to the even (odd) maps, $M^\pm = \frac{1}{2} (M\pm M')$.
 Thus the power in even compared to odd $C_\ell$ is a measure of the (a-)symmetry of the CMB under point reflections.
+Parity is assumed to be a fundamental symmetry of the universe.
 A violation of point-parity asymmetry would violate statistical homogeneity since it would require the observer to be located in the focal point of the symmetry and leave different locations in the Universe distinguishable.
 Galactic foregrounds, on the other hand, naturally lead to a parity asymmetry since they are located in the Galactic plane.
 Thus parity asymmetry can hint at a residual contamination with foregrounds \citep[e.g.][]{Schwarz:2015cma}.

 We first show the power spectra, $D_\ell = \ell (\ell + 1)/(2\pi)\, C_\ell$ for $\ell \le 50$, of the foreground-cleaned $100\,\mathrm{GHz}$ map in the top panel of Fig.~\ref{fig:R_lmax} for three sky cuts.
 The $D_\ell$ for the full sky and 1\% mask show close agreement, while the public QML-$D_\ell$ and the common-mask $D_\ell$ show small differences compared to these.